CCheung96/software-tech-demo/docs/comp6010/python_lists.md

 print(names)
 names.insert(3, 'Appa')
 print(names)
-names.extend(['Toph', 'Sukki'])
+names.extend(['Toph', 'Suki'])
 print(names)
 ```

-## Removing an item from the list
+## Removing an Item from the List

 An item is removed by invoking the `remove` function on the list with the item as the parameter.

+{: .warning}
+> **CAREFUL!**
-**CAREFUL!
-ValueError is generated if the item you are trying to remove, doesn't exist in the list.
-So ensure it exists before you try and delete.**
+> ValueError is generated if the item you are trying to remove, doesn't exist in the list.
+So ensure it exists before you try and delete.

 For example,